Clayton General Paediatrics

 As well as being an adjunct lecturer for Monash University, Cathy is an Advanced Paediatric Life Support (APLS) instructor teaching health professionals how to manage seriously unwell or injured children.

-Dr McAdam is a passionate advocate for Indigenous health and for 10 years had a regular appointment as a paediatrician in the remote Kimberley region in Western Australia.
+Dr McAdam has a keen interest in Indigenous health and for 10 years had a regular appointment as a paediatrician in the remote Kimberley region in Western Australia.
 In 2017, Dr McAdam was a participant in the Williamson Community Leadership Program and in 2019, she travelled extensively during sabbatical leave to look at addressing the Social Determinants of Health for families in our local region.
-Dr McAdam is the current President of the Monash Children’s Hospital School Council after being involved in the reference group that established the school at Monash Health.
+Dr McAdam was the inaugural President of the Monash Children’s Hospital School Council after being involved in the reference group that established the school at Monash Health.

 Dr Ciara Earley, General Paediatrician Monash Children’s Hospital